Commercial Banking – Russia

 To help fight against tax evasion and protect the integrity of tax systems, governments around the world are introducing a new information-gathering and reporting requirement for financial institutions.
 This is known as the Common Reporting Standard (“the CRS”) and we’d like to help you understand what it means for you.

 Under the CRS, we are required to determine where you are “tax resident” (this will usually be where you are liable to pay income or corporate taxes).
 We will define your tax residency status based on the information we already have about you or we may ask you to provide.

-If you are tax resident outside the country where you bank, then we may be required to provide details, including information relating to your accounts, to the national tax authority in the country where the account is held.
-They may then share that information with the tax authority of the country (or countries) where you are tax resident.
+If you are tax resident outside the country/jurisdiction where you bank, then we may be required to provide details, including information relating to your accounts, to the national tax authority in the country/jurisdiction where the account is held.
+They may then share that information with the tax authority of the country/jurisdiction (or countries/jurisdictions) where you are tax resident.

 What do you need to do?

 In order to confirm your status under the CRS, you may be asked to complete the appropriate self-certification form and return it to your branch or relationship manager.
 There are two relevant types of self-certification form for the CRS.
 These are attached below with additional information about which form you should complete.

 - CRS Self-Certification Form for use by Entities (CRS-E) (406KB, PDF): If you are a business HSBC customer, please use this form to confirm your business’s status under the CRS.